conradakunga/Blog/_posts/2025-08-21-adding-a-raspberrypi-to-a-wifi-network-on-command-line.md

 Recently, I wanted to change the WiFi network it was operating on and found, to my consternation, that the mouse had died.

-How then, could I get the device to join a network?
+How then could I get the device to join a network?

 The terminal to the rescue!